As an Amazon Associate I earn from qualifying purchases made on our website. In addition, we have many other affiliates offers on the site.

 There are some big reasons why most thru-hikers will begin to lose weight on the trail which can be linked to the following:

 Massive Caloric Burn Over Normal Day-to-Day Life

 Additionally, many thru-hikers also tend to move faster than they would if they were just out on a day hike.
-All of this extra movement will lead to an increase in the number of calories burned each day (basal metabolic energy).
+All of this extra movement will increase the number of calories burned each day (basal metabolic energy).

 For most, the average energy needs for a person each day comes out to around 1800-2000 calories but on a thru-hike, each day’s energy use could be 5000 to 8000 calories or more!

 This caloric difference is often too much for the body to make up for the food that a hiker can carry and thus body fat is tasked with supplying the calories which result in weight loss.